Dealing with Allergic Reactions in Children

 - Transport patient to emergency department, even if symptoms resolve.
 (During the COVID-19 pandemic, if epinephrine is administered early and symptoms markedly improve quickly without a rebound, a health care provider may approve observation of the child at home.)

-May 9-15, 2021, is the Food Allergy Awareness Week.
 What is the current food allergy situation?

-There are as many as 32 million Americans, including six million children, affected by food allergies.
+As of May 2021, there are as many as 32 million Americans, including six million children, affected by food allergies.
 The prevalence is increasing.
 It is estimated that about 1 out of every 13 children is allergic to at least one food.
 The most common food allergy triggers in kids:

 - cow’s milk